TheStonedTurtle/unbalanced-trade-prevention/README.md

 This would match `Mith Grapple` but would not match `Mithril bar` as there's a space between `Mith` and `*`.
 If you remove the space it would match against both.

+### Whitelisted Friends

+Do you want to use this plugin, but you're a speedrunner who shares their imbued heart with teammates?
+Are there some people that you always want to trust and the ability to quickly accept their trade is very important?
+Whatever the case may be this config option will allow you to use this plugin while allowing specific individuals to bypass the trade detection entirely.

+**If the person you are trading is in this list then the plugin will completely ignore that trade, as if the plugin was not even installed.**

+A right-click option is added to each friend in your friends list to easily add/remove them from this list.

+**NOTE:** This does not track name changes, if your friend changes their name you will need to readd them to this list.
+Their old name will remain in the list unless you manually remove it.